 If you travel during the high season, book your accomodation in advance, there’s a high demand and not enough places for everyone.
 Many offer a full house to rent, which is a great deal for a Russian family of five but not for solo backpackers.

-The best deal is probably a small guesthouse named “Mayili“ (Гостевой дом Майли) in Karmadon/Verkhny Kani : bed in a dorm and homemade food.
+The best deal is probably the small guesthouse named “Mayili (Гостевой дом Майли) in Karmadon/Verkhny Kani : bed in a dorm and homemade food.
 If you are looking for hiking buddies, you might be able to befriend some Russian tourists there.

 FAQ about Dargavs